pydy/pydy/docs/examples/Rocket_Car.rst

 Modeling of a Variable-Mass Nonholonomic Gyrostatic Rocket Car Using Extended Kane’s Equations
 ==============================================================================================

-This is an implementation of the rocket-engine-powered jet racing car example from [Ge1982]_.
+This is an implementation of the nonholonomic rocket-engine-powered jet racing car example from [Ge1982]_.
+This example provides insight into analytically modeling variable-mass systems using Kane's method and the extended Kane's equations for variable-mass systems.
+It also demonstrates the efficacy of Kane's method in the modeling of complex dynamical systems.

 An idealized model of a jet racing car that is propelled by a rocket engine at point P is considered.
 The rocket engine is treated as a